1. How is ICMT different from the other Metaphysical Schools/Colleges?

 Q. Am I automatically guaranteed to receive my degree once I pay my tuition?

 A. No. ICMT is a serious Institute of Higher Education.
-Please do not enroll with ICMT unless you are serious about your education and want to earn a degree that will give you a sense of accomplishment and pride upon completion.
+Please enroll with ICMT only if you are serious about your education and want to earn a degree that will give you a sense of accomplishment and pride upon completion.

 Back to top of page